 \subsection{Additional results}

 We report additional results for EVA compared to LoRA for different rank budgets in \cref{tab:budget_comparison}.
 We find that EVA consistently outperforms LoRA for different rank budgets.
 This demonstrates the effectiveness of EVA among different compute budgets.
-Further, we show additional rank redistributions for the CoLA, MRPC, RTE, and STSB tasks for different for $r=2$ (\cref{fig:redistribution_r_2}), $r=4$ (\cref{fig:redistribution_r_4}), $r=8$ (\cref{fig:redistribution_r_8}), and $r=16$ (\cref{fig:redistribution_r_16}) for both, \roberta{} and \deberta.
+In addition, we show additional rank redistributions for CoLA, MRPC, RTE, and STSB tasks for different for $r=2$ (\cref{fig:redistribution_r_2}), $r=4$ (\cref{fig:redistribution_r_4}), $r=8$ (\cref{fig:redistribution_r_8}), and $r=16$ (\cref{fig:redistribution_r_16}) for both \roberta{} and \deberta.
 The distributions for the different models show different patterns.
-For \deberta{} the higher attention layers usually receive more ranks than lower ones.
-For CoLA, there is also a high number of ranks in the very first layer.
-For \roberta{} it seems to be the opposite, as the very first layers consistently receive more ranks compared to later layers.
-There is also a notable difference across tasks for both models, which demonstrates the flexibility of EVA to allocate ranks dependent on the downstream task.
+For \deberta{}, the higher attention layers usually receive more ranks than the lower ones.
+For CoLA, there are also a large number of ranks in the very first layer.
+For \roberta{}, it seems to be the opposite, as the very first layers consistently receive more ranks compared to the later layers.
+There is also a notable difference between tasks for both models, which demonstrates the flexibility of EVA to allocate ranks dependent on the downstream task.
 Interestingly, for a higher initial rank ($r=16$), the redistribution for \deberta{} puts more emphasis on fine-tuning the self-attention specific weight matrices.
 This is not true for \roberta, as $\BW_{f1}$ also receives plenty of ranks across all tasks.
 Overall, the rank redistribution incurs different fine-tuning paradigms depending on the task and the initial rank.

 Additionally, we show results for different rank redistributions that we obtain by using alternative measures for explained variance.
-Specifically, we compare EVA to using, (i), the raw eigenvalues (EVA-Raw), and (ii), normalizing by the maximum eigenvalue (EVA-Max).
-We report results for \roberta{} on four of the GLUE tasks, namely CoLA, RTE, MRPC, and STS-B in \cref{tab:eigenval_ablation}.
-Our results show that while EVA-Raw and EVA-Max slighthly improve upon LoRA, they perform worse on average than EVA.
+Specifically, we compare EVA to using (i) the raw eigenvalues (EVA-Raw) and (ii) normalizing by the maximum eigenvalue (EVA-Max).
+We report results for \roberta{} on four GLUE tasks, namely CoLA, RTE, MRPC, and STS-B in \cref{tab:eigenval_ablation}.
+Our results show that while EVA-Raw and EVA-Max slightly improve upon LoRA, they perform worse on average than EVA.